ryoung2512/2750_a4/readme.txt

 Description:
 This program is used to write and read streams.
 It also has a basic priviledge system so that if you are not a user in the stream it will not let you post to it or read from it.
-It is written in c lite, c, python and php.
+It is written in c lite, c, python,, php and SQL.

 How to use:
-1. Make sure you are in the main project folder (a3)
-2. Run this command in terminal: make
+1. Untar in the directory you want and run make
-3. Go to your web browser and follow the on screen instructions
+2. Go to your web browser and follow the on screen instructions

 Explanation of buttons:
 Previous post: goes to the previous post